thebigh2014/chocolatier-continued/README.md

 - 📋 Bars (flat, rectangular chocolates)
 - 📋 Infusions (varyingly shaped chocolates infused with various ingredients)
 - 📋 Truffles (decadent spherical chocolates made using truffle powder and/or oil; *will use Extruder, if possible, otherwise a new machine might be needed*)
-- 📋 Sauces (somewhat akin to nut butters but featuring chocolate; *will use Butter Churn, if possible, otherwise a new machine might be needed*)
+- 📋 Sauces (somewhat akin to nut butters but featuring chocolate; *as cooking recipes*)
-- 📋 Mousse Cups (soft and airy prepared chocolates)
+- 📋 Mousse Cups (soft and airy prepared chocolates; *as cooking recipes*)
-- 📋 Chocolate and Caramel Eggs (bags of delicate small and large eggs; perfect for Easter)
+- 📋 Chocolate and Caramel Eggs (bags of delicate small and large eggs; perfect for Easter; *as cooking recipes*)
 - 📋 More varieties of the previous mod's products

 #### 📍 So&hellip; Why More Machines?